AndriKovalchuk/DJANGO-PERSONAL-ASSISTANT/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/<feature-name>`).
 5. Create a new Pull Request.

+Please ensure that your contributions adhere to the project's coding standards and conventions.

 ## License